eclipse-theia/theia-website/src/docs/user_ai.md

 This agent is aware of all commands available in the Theia IDE and the current tool the user is working with.
 Based on the user request, it can find the appropriate command and let the user execute it.

-### Workspace (Chat Agent)
+### Architect (Chat Agent)

-This agent can access the user's workspace, retrieve a list of all available files, and view their content.
-It can answer questions about the current project, including project files and source code in the workspace, such as how to build the project, where to place source code, or where to find specific files or configurations.
+An AI assistant is designed to assist software developers.
+This agent can access the users workspace, it can get a list of all available files and folders and retrieve their content.
+It cannot modify files.
+It can therefore answer questions about the current project, project files and source code in the workspace, such as how to build the project, where to put source code, where to find specific code or configurations, etc.

 ### Code Completion (Agent)